E-ISSN: 1308-5263

 Conclusion: The study’s new and important findings should be highlighted and interpreted.

-Introduction: The introduction should include an overview of the relevant literature presented in summary form (one page), and what ever remains interesting, unique, problematic, relevant, or unknown about the topic must be specified.
+Introduction: The introduction should include an overview of the relevant literature presented in summary form (one page), and the issues that remain interesting, unique, problematic, relevant, or unknown about the topic must be specified.
 The introduction should conclude with the rationale for the study, its design, and its objective(s).

 Materials and Methods: Clearly describe the selection of observational or experimental participants, such as patients, laboratory animals, and controls, including inclusion and exclusion criteria and a description of the source population.
 Identify the methods and procedures in sufficient detail to allow other researchers to reproduce your results.
 Provide references to established methods (including statistical methods), provide references to brief modified methods, and provide the rationale for using them and an evaluation of their limitations.
 Identify all drugs and chemicals used, including generic names, doses, and routes of administration.
 The section should include only information that was available at the time the plan or protocol for the study was devised (https://www.strobe-statement.org/fileadmin/Strobe/uploads/checklists/STROBE_checklist_v4_combined.pdf).

-Results: Present your results in logical sequence in the text, tables, and figures.
+Present your results in logical sequence in the text, tables, and figures.
 Do not present all the data provided in the tables and/or figures in the text; emphasize and/or summarize only important findings, results, and observations in the text.
 For clinical studies provide the number of samples, cases, and controls included in the study.
 Discrepancies between the planned number and obtained number of participants should be explained.
-Comparisons, and statistically important values (i.e. P value and confidence interval) should be provided.
+Comparisons and statistically important values (i.e. p value and confidence interval) should be provided.

 References

-Cite references in the text, tables, and figures with numbers in parentheses.
+Cite references in the text, tables, and figures with numbers in square brackets.
 Number references consecutively according to the order in which they first appear in the text.
 Journal titles should be abbreviated according to the style used in Index Medicus (consult List of Journals Indexed in Index Medicus).
-Include among the references any paper accepted, but not yet published, designating the journal and followed by, in press.
+Include among the references any paper accepted for publication but not yet published, designating the journal followed by "in press."

 Examples of References: